-Ashlar masonry laid in horizontal courses of varying heights, any one of which may be broken at intervals into two or more courses. / quoin sill or coping to prevent the penetration of rainwater.
+Ashlar masonry laid in horizontal courses of varying heights, any one of which may be broken at intervals into two or more courses.

 An exterior angle of a masonry wall, or one of the stones or bricks forming such an angle, usually differentiated from adjoining surfaces by material, texture, color, size or projection.